Ziosan13/DD2480_DECIDE/README.md

 - **PARAMETERS** : a dictionary holding various parameters used by the program
     - see matrix of parameters below
 - **LCM** : a 15x15 logical connector matrix which determines boolean relationships between the various conditions needed to be fulfilled
-    - it contains values among "NOTUSED", "ANDD" and "ORR"
+    - It contains values among "NOTUSED", "ANDD" and "ORR"
 - **PUV** : a preliminary unlocking vector
-    - it contains boolean values determining if some conditions should hold back the launch of the interceptor
+    - It contains boolean values determining if some conditions should hold back the launch of the interceptor

 Using these, a boolean signal is generated and "YES" or "NO" is printed to the standard output based on the decision.